 Poly’s searing lyrics, which have been credited with laying the foundations for the riot grrrl movement of the '90s, stuck two fingers up to the sexist and suffocating roles placed on women.
 Her howling intro on the band’s best known single, "Oh Bondage Up Yours!" is perhaps her most recognisable takedown: "Some people think little girls should be seen and not heard but I think, oh bondage, up yours!"

-"It wasn’t even a punk thing, it was the music industry in general," Celeste Bell, Poly’s daughter and the author of a newly released book about her mum’s life, tells Refinery29.
+"It wasn’t even a punk thing, it was the music industry in general," Celeste Bell, Poly’s daughter, the author of a book, Dayglo: The Poly Styrene Story, and co-director of newly-released documentary Poly Styrene: I Am A Cliché, tells Refinery29.
 "People always think of the band as being underground because my mum split the band up quite early on [in 1979, due to Poly’s then-undiagnosed bipolar disorder], but they had a lot of commercial success, on Top of the Pops and in teen magazines, and what my mum experienced was this very sexist, old school industry."

 Fighting the sex symbol expectations placed on her as a frontwoman, Poly’s whole look was intrinsically rebellious, down to the metal train tracks she wore on her teeth.
 "She had the braces on her teeth because of pressure from the record company to straighten them," Celeste says.
 "These unflattering reviews written by men, things that come with being a female performer, it did affect her self-esteem, but her whole stage persona was about rebelling against this objectification.
 She flipped it on its head."
 Would she have identified as a feminist?
 "Sometimes she did, sometimes she didn’t, but my mum was never one for labels.
 She just lived the feminist life: she was always super independent, did things on her own terms, and I think she never really entertained the idea that being a woman would stop her from doing what she wanted to do."